Chefs Notes

 BBQ Chicken Wings

 First things first, I heated my barbecue up over medium heat.
 Then I went to work on the wings.
-For the wings I used about two pounds which were slipt meaning the wings and drums were separated.
-I seasoned them lightly with salt and pepper.
-Lined them up on the grill then shut the lid and let them cook for four or five minutes.
+For the wings I used about two pounds which were split, meaning the wings and drums were separated.
+I seasoned them lightly with salt and pepper, lined them up on the grill, then shut the lid and let them cook for four or five minutes.

-After five minutes I flipped the wings, turned the heat down a little bit, moved the wings around a little bit to make sure they were all getting even heat.
+After five minutes I flipped the wings, turned the heat down a little bit, and moved the wings around to make sure they were all getting even heat.
 I put the lid back down and cooked them for another five minutes.

-I check the wings to make sure they were cooked by picking up the biggest wing and pulling the meat away from the bone.
+I checked the wings to make sure they were cooked by picking up the biggest wing and pulling the meat away from the bone.
 If the meat comes away from the bone easily, the wings are done.
-You can also use a thermometer to make sure the wings reach an internal temperature of 170°F.
+You can also use a thermometer to make sure the wings reach an internal temperature of 170°F. Proper heat management on the grill is crucial here -- if you're new to grilling, my post on preheating your pan covers the same heat principles.

 With the wings fully cooked, I removed them from the heat, put them on a nice plate, and garnished them with some sliced green onions.